And why none of it says anything real about who you are.

 How it slowly teaches us to behave, what to show, what to hide, and who we’re supposed to be.

-And somewhere in that quiet shaping of our habits, many of us lose the courage to simply… be ourselves.
+And somewhere in that quiet shaping of our habits, many of us lose the courage to be ourselves online.

 It sounds dramatic, but it’s true.